bdelmas/aircall-frontend-hiring-test/README.md

 - Handle real-time events (Whenever a call is archived or a note is being added to a call, these changes should be reflected on the UI immediately) I tried but I can't seem to make it work so far.

 What is done:
-- Display a paginated list of calls that you’ll retrieve from the API,
+- Display a **paginated** list of calls that you’ll retrieve from the API,
-- Display the call details view if the user clicks on a call. the view should display all the data related to the call itself,
+- Display the **call details view** if the user clicks on a call. the view should display all the data related to the call itself,
-- Be able to archive one or several calls.
-(In case it's not obvious, it's the little purple or light grey icon box on the right.
-Both present on the index and the details view of the call.
+- Be able to **archive** one or several calls.
+(In case it's not obvious, it's the little purple or light grey icon box on the right. **Both present** on the **index** and the **details view** of the call.
 You can click on it.),
-- Use Typescript,
+- Use **Typescript**,
-- There is a breadcrumb menu where there is the blue home,
+- There is a **breadcrumb menu** where the blue home icon is,
-- Sign-in page, and logout,
+- **Sign-in page**, and **logout**,
-- Cookies,
+- **Cookies**,
-- This little documentation,
+- **This little documentation**,
 - Tests, like I said to Boris I know many things but I do have to learn how to do testing in React.
-I actually learn to use Cypress today and wow!
-It is such a cool tool to use so here we go E2E tests done!
+I actually learn to use **Cypress** today and wow!
+It is such a cool tool to use so here we go **E2E tests done**!
-- Good architecture principles applied in this app with all its bells and wisles (thunks and saga, features folders, atomic design, DDD, cypress...),
+- **Good architecture principles** applied in this app with all its bells and whistles (thunks and saga, features folders, atomic design, DDD, cypress...), I understand that kebab-case is more opinionated and not that famous thought,
-- And not too shabby UI/UX design with mobile (+ 375px screen width) and desktop designs being supported.
+- And not too shabby **UI/UX design** with **mobile** (+ 375px screen width) and **desktop** designs being supported.

+## React Scrict mode can create problems

+TLDR: `yarn p` and `yarn c` to avoid them and check the app.

+When you run the challenge, be sure to run it in production mode (`yarn p`).
+If you want to run it in `dev` mode, remember that it is running with the `strict mode` on so some bugs in `dev` mode may appear but won't appear in `prod`.
+What is that if you don't know about it?

+This [link](https://stackoverflow.com/a/60619061) from Stackoverflow summaries it:

+>StrictMode renders components twice (on dev but not production) in order to detect any problems with your code and warn you about them (which can be quite useful).

+Because `strict mode` is used in `dev` mode, there is discrepencies between `prod` and `dev`, because React will treat the lifecycle more strictly.
+React does it to be able to spot lifecycle bugs more easily.
+But it can also add bugs on it's on because of that lifecycle change.

+You can see this effect for instance on this challenge.
+If you run it in `dev` mode, some API calls will be done twice.
+But if you run it in `prod` mode with `yarn p` all API calls will be done as expected and will be called only once.

+To see more about this, you can check the React documentation of `strict mode` [here](https://reactjs.org/docs/strict-mode.html).

 ----